 Songadeewin is the only summer program for girls in the eastern U.S. to combine traditional camp-based life with extended wilderness travel.
 These extraordinary adventures lie at the center of the Songadeewin experience and form the crucial foundation of our work to build strong hearts, able bodies, and eager minds.

-At Songadeewin, whether by foot or canoe, everybody “trips” during their stay.
-Our tripping program is progressive with younger campers heading out into Vermont’s legendary backcountry for four days at a time, while the oldest girls canoe trip in the Canadian wilderness for up to 17 days.
+At Songa, whether by foot or canoe, everybody “trips” during their stay.
+Our tripping program is progressive with younger campers heading out into Vermont’s legendary backcountry for three or four days, while our oldest trippers venture north into the Canadian wilderness for 17 days.

-As girls grow up, the challenges our trips present increased challenge and opportunities to work and learn together as part of a small group and team.
-From paddling and hiking to setting camp and preparing dinner, they involve real work and that’s the point—trips are an outdoor “laboratory” where cooperation is a must, and each camper’s own capabilities are tested and grown in a slow process designed to build personal confidence, critical teamwork skills, acceptance of new ideas and perspectives, and that ineffable essential quality called grit.
+As girls grow up, our trips present increased challenge and opportunities to work and learn together as part of a small group and team.
+From paddling and hiking to setting up camp and preparing dinner, our trips involve real work and that’s the point.
+Trips are an outdoor ‘laboratory’ where cooperation is a must, and each camper’s own capabilities are tested and grown in a slow process designed to build personal confidence, critical teamwork skills, acceptance of new ideas and perspectives, and that essential quality called grit.

 Girls return from trips with far more than indelible memories.
 They bring home a concrete sense of genuine achievement and a newfound personal strength that can only come from being a part of something bigger than themselves and authentic experiences in the wild.

-At Songadeewin, we live to eat and eat to live!
-Meals don’t just provide the fuel that gets our bodies going and gives them the energy they need for an active, engaged day.
-They’re also a chance to make new friends and share time with one another.
-That makes what we eat is as important as how we eat it.
+At Songadeewin, our delicious and nutritious meals provide the fuel that gets our bodies going and gives us the energy we need for an active, engaged day.
+But our mealtimes are hey’re also a chance to make new friends and strike up a conversation with someone new.

-Three times a day, the entire camp gathers in our new Fraser Dining Hall, which sits on the north end of the Great Lawn.
-Here, we eat family style with overflowing serving bowls and platters passed between hungry campers.
-Variety is always on the menu with plenty of options from which to choose.
+Three times a day, the entire camp gathers in our gorgeous Fraser Dining Hall, which sits on the north end of the great lawn.
+Here, we eat family style with overflowing serving bowls and platters passed between hungry campers and staff alike.
 Every meal features options to meet most dietary needs, including vegetarian, vegan, and dairy free.
-Breakfast offers a fresh fruit bar, and dinner comes with an incredible salad bar that serves up plenty of fresh, healthy choices.
-Twice a week we have big lakeside cookouts on the shore of Lake Dunmore with hotdogs, hamburgers, tofu pups, veggie burgers, salads, and sides
+Breakfast offers a fresh fruit, yogurt, and granolabar, and lunch and and dinner feature a full salad bar with a wide range of toppings and sides.
+Twice each week we have a full-camp cookout on the shore of Lake Dunmore with hotdogs, hamburgers, tofu pups, veggie burgers, salads, and sides

 Ceremonies & Events